Growyourbrand.net Reference notes on brand consequence May 2026

 • Purpose raises the proof burden: product, message, owner behavior, and cultural role must stay aligned.

-• A beauty brand can build trust by reducing pressure, not only by promising improvement.
+• A beauty brand can build trust by reducing pressure, not merely by promising improvement.

 The Decision Context